 - Creation of a workplace giving program where members can contribute to a cause they may be passionate about; and

-- Committing to a firm supported charity (Currently the RSPCA), supporting its mission to prevent cruelty to animals.
+- Committing to a firm supported charity (Currently the Leukaemia Foundation, supporting its mission to beat blood cancers).

 Pro bono work

 Hicksons has a strong tradition of providing complementary services or discounted legal work to disadvantaged people, groups and not-for-profit organisations, particularly those which do not qualify for legal aid or cannot afford legal assistance.

 This commitment to pro bono work began with our Alumni, The Hon.
 Michael Kirby, as a partner leading work on civil liberties cases.
 We have been involved in the legal representation of Indigenous Australians during the 1960s and 1970s, which included working closely with the Aboriginal Legal Service, the Freedom Ride (a significant event in the history of civil rights for Indigenous Australians), and during the race riots of the 1970s.

 - Mentoring school students under the Lawyers Encouraging and Assisting Promising Students program where talented students from disadvantaged backgrounds are mentored and supported through critical educational pathways and career choices;

 - Partnerships with secondary schools and universities for employment programs;

 - Participation in the national pro bono aspirational target; and